 The Legend of Zelda: Breath of the Wild

 Although the game is completely playable in handheld mode, you’re missing out if you don’t play this one on a bigger screen.
 Featuring some of the best graphics on the Switch, Breath of the Wild is an absolute feast for the eyes.
-The massive open world is a sight to behold when running at a higher resolution, and thanks to a post-release patch from Nintendo, docked mode now runs much better than it did at launch.
-Fans of the series deserve to see Hyrule in all its high-definition glory.
+The massive open world is a sight to behold when running at a higher resolution, and thanks to a post-release patch from Nintendo, there have been some huge improvements for the docked mode.
+You would be missing out by not exploring Hyrule in high-definition.

 Read our full Breath of the Wild review.